 The Hudson's Bay Company Store (1951).

-(Courtesy of Sask.
-Archives Board: Star Phoenix Collection)
+(Photo courtesy of Sask.
+Archives Board:

 Opened in 1942.
 Buffalo Narrows has had a long history of being served by small local stores.
 In the 1930's, Bill Ashbury and Harry Veil had a small store located on Veil's Bay (just north of Pat's Bay).